JetBrains/teamcity-documentation/topics/git.md

 ## Native Git for VCS-related operations on the server
 {id="Native+Git" product="tcc"}

-TeamCity can now uses native Git for VCS-related operations on the server.
+TeamCity can now use native Git for VCS-related operations on the server.
 Using native Git improves the performance of the checking for changes operations on the server in comparison with the previously used JGit implementation.
 It also fixes a number of issues related to large Git repositories.